EWC-consortium/eudi-wallet-rfcs/ewc-rfc002-present-verifiable-credentials.md

 # 2.0	Motivation

 The EWC LSP must align with the standard protocol for issuing credentials.
-This is the basis of interoperability between Verifies (Relying Parties) and Holders across the EWC LSPs.
+This is the basis of interoperability between Verifiers (Relying Parties) and Holders across the EWC LSPs.
 The assumption is that the user is familiar with the EWC-chosen protocols and standards and can refer to original standards references when necessary.

 # 3.0	Messages